phil-rice/CandidateSourcing/README.md

 I am not sure if I have the workflow perfect here.
 It meets the requirements, but for example I might want to let the manager add candidates instead of just the owner

 This is the kind of thing that I would 'ask the product owner' about.
+I just made a decision and can review and change it later